rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 #### The Dispatcher

-The Flux Dispatcher is a single place where all events events that modify your Stores are handled.
+The Flux Dispatcher is a single place where all events that modify your Stores are handled.
 To use it, you have each Store `register` a single callback to handle all events.
 Then, whenever you want to modify a Store, you `dispatch` an event.

 Like React, the Dispatcher strikes me as a Good Idea, Implemented Well.
 Here's a quick and dirty example: